Vincent Ho (politician)

-Vincent Neil Ho (何諾軒; born 1993) is a Canadian politician from the Conservative Party of Canada.
-He was elected Member of Parliament for Richmond Hill South in the 2025 Canadian federal election.
-His preferred language is English.
-He is a lawyer by profession.
+Vincent Neil Ho (何諾軒 (Hé Nuò Xuān); born 1993) is a Canadian lawyer and politician who has been the member of Parliament (MP) for Richmond Hill South since 2025.
+A member of the Conservative Party of Canada, Ho practised corporate law prior to entering politics.

 Early life

-Vincent Neil Ho was born in Mississauga, Ontario and grew up in Richmond Hill for most of his life.
+Vincent Neil Ho was born in Mississauga, Ontario and grew up in Richmond Hill, Ontario for most of his life.
 His parents immigrated to Canada from British Hong Kong in the 1980s.
 He graduated from Richmond Hill High School and was enrolled in York Region District School Board's gifted program.

 Education and professional qualifications

 Ho attended the Rotman Commerce program at the University of Toronto where he completed his Bachelor of Commerce, jointly specializing in Finance & Economics, graduating with high distinction in 2014 in just three years.
 After, he enrolled in York University's JD/MBA combined degree program completing his Juris Doctor at the Osgoode Hall Law School and his Master of Business Administration at the Schulich School of Business, specializing in finance and strategic management.
-He graduated in 2017, finishing the four-year program in just three years.
+He graduated in 2017, finishing the four-year program in three years.
 In 2018, Ho was admitted to the New York bar and called to the Ontario bar after passing the bar exams in each jurisdiction.
 Subsequently, Ho attained his part-time professional LLM degree from Osgoode Hall Law School while working in private practice as a lawyer.
 He later earned his Chartered Financial Analyst charter in 2022 after passing all three levels of the CFA Institute's exams during that time.